 In addition to playing with the animals, there are plenty of activities to fill your day at the farm.
 Take a wagon ride tour, bring your rod and reel for some catch and release fishing, play on the giant slides, get in a round of putt-putt golf, or play a game of chess on the farm’s giant chess board.
 Produce seekers can pick their own apples, strawberries, blackberries, and pumpkins when they are in season.
 On weekends, stop by the Roosteraunt Concession Stand for tasty treats like cider donuts, freshly baked pie, BBQ, and hand-dipped ice cream.
 There is something for every farm fan at Great Country Farms!

-While the baby goat visits are completely booked up, Caromont Farm welcomes visitors for regular tours, as well.
+While the baby goat visits are always a hit, Caromont Farm welcomes visitors for regular tours, as well.
 Located about 20 miles outside of Charlottesville, Caromont Farm produces fresh and aged cheese from goat’s milk that is collected on-site.
 They also make cow’s milk cheese out of milk sourced from a nearby farm.
 With a passion for naturally sourced, organic cheese, the owners of Caromont Farm host summer tours starting in June, giving visitors a chance to learn about the goats.
 If your interests are more geared towards the cheese making process, there are classes held periodically throughout the year that walk you through process of making cheese from scratch.

 Before visiting any of these Virginia farms, make sure to call ahead, as farms can have unexpected weather or scheduling issues that cause tour hours to change.